ColoredCow/marketing-content/website/for-founders/landing-page.md

 Through technical clarity sessions, architecture reasoning, and simplifying AI/blockchain complexity into meaningful product decisions.

 ### **Can you help with investor or accelerator prep?**
 Yes.
-Our clarity-first process helps you communicate complexity simply and convincingly.
+Our clarity-first process helps founders communicate complexity simply and convincingly.

 ### **Do you only work with founders?**
 No — but founders are a major part of our monthly active clients.